 Our world is a system.
 We must understand it to manage.
-Building a web application is the same, you should know a context to create a system.
+Building a web application is the same, you should know the context to create a system.

 Web application architecture in details